Matty-El/urban-attiva/README.md

 -   As a shopper, I want to be able to access the website on all types of device so that I can use the device that is most convenient to me at the time.
 -   As a shopper, I want to search products by name or description so that I can find specific products that I'd like to purchase.
 -   As a shopper, I want to see products matching what I have searched for and the number of results returned so that I can see whether the product I searched for is available.
--   As a shopper, I want to view and sort multiple categories of products simultaneously so that I can find the products by price, name, rating or category across parent categories e.g. 'nutrition' or 'cycling'.
+-   As a shopper, I want to view and sort multiple categories of products simultaneously so that I can find the products by price, name, rating, or category across parent categories e.g. 'nutrition' or 'cycling'.
--   As a shopper, I want to view and sort specific categories of product so that I can find products by specific category e.g. 'running shoes' and sort by price, name or rating.
+-   As a shopper, I want to view and sort specific categories of product so that I can find products by specific category e.g. 'running shoes' and sort by price, name, or rating.
--   As a shopper, I want to view and sort the full list of available products so that I can find products by price, name, rating or category from the full list of products.
+-   As a shopper, I want to view and sort the full list of available products so that I can find products by price, name, rating, or category from the full list of products.
 -   As a shopper, I want to view individual product details so that I can see the price, description, product rating, product image and available sizes of products.
 -   As a shopper, I want to be able to select the quantity and size of product so that I can purchase the product quantity I want and in the correct size.
 -   As a shopper, I want to view products that have been added to my shopping bag so that I can see the items I have selected and the total cost of the items in my shopping cart.